jmorris0x0/terraform-provider-k8sconnect/IMPORT_OWNERSHIP_DEBUG.md

 **⚠️ WARNING:** This bug was discovered while trying to use Terraform's `import` blocks with `--generate-config`.
 We MUST ensure this workflow works.
 Do NOT spend hours fixing basic import only to discover generate-config doesn't work.

+**📚 UPDATE (2025-10-23):** After researching HashiCorp's official documentation, we now understand the correct workflow.
+See "Appendix: Understanding Import + Generate Config (RESOLVED)" section below for the proper workflow.
+Key insight: **NO resource block should exist** when using `--generate-config-out` - only the import block is needed.

 ### The Desired User Workflow

 1. **User creates resource externally** (e.g., with kubectl):